Voltify

 Business overview

-Voltify provides an end-to-end "Decarbonization as a Service" solution for freight rail, aiming to deliver a zero-emission system at diesel cost parity.
-The company develops an off-grid electrical network powered by 100% renewable electricity, specifically designed for rail operations.
-This system is compatible with existing locomotive fleets, enabling rail companies to reduce carbon emissions and achieve economic benefits without requiring additional costs or operational changes.
-Voltify operates within the Energy Tech and Climate Tech sectors, targeting the transportation and logistics industry, particularly road and rail infrastructure.
+Voltify provides a "Decarbonization as a Service" solution for freight rail, focusing on an end-to-end zero-emission system designed to achieve diesel cost parity.
+The company develops an off-grid electrical network powered by 100% renewable electricity, specifically for rail operations.
+This system is compatible with existing locomotive fleets, enabling rail companies to reduce carbon emissions and achieve economic benefits without incurring additional costs or requiring operational changes.
+Voltify operates within the Energy Tech sector, specifically targeting the transportation and logistics industry, with a focus on road and rail infrastructure.

 Strategic signal